For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 Let’s plot the simplex…

-## first let's make a function to plot the simplex on a 2-D likelihood surface...
+## first let's visualize the simplex on a 2-D likelihood surface...

 Now let’s evaluate the log likelihood at each vertex